2020 Emerge Literary Journal Contributors

 Katie Berger holds an MFA in creative writing from the University of Alabama and lives in Nebraska.
 She is the author of Time Travel: Theory and Practice, and Swans, both from Dancing Girl Press, as well as a number of poems, stories, and essays that have appeared or are forthcoming in Cherry Tree, Thimble, The Maynard, and others.
 She can be found at http://www.katie-berger.com

 Elizabeth Bluth is a writer of fiction, poetry, and plays.
-Her work has appeared with Animal Heart Press, The Los Angeles Female Playwrights’ Initiative, 3 Moon Magazine, and others.
-She has a BA in Creative Writing and Theatre and is currently finishing her MFA in Fiction from The New School in NYC.
+Her work has appeared or is upcoming in LIT Magazine, Emerge Literary Journal, American Writer’s Review, Kissing Dynamite Poetry, and others.
+She has a BA in Theatre and Creative Writing and an MFA in Fiction from The New School in NYC.